 With the continuous deployment enabled on the Azure web app, you can be sure that the app will always be updated automatically once you push a new version of the container image to the registry.

 I hope that you found this tutorial helpful.
-Visit the sample repository for the complete source code of the project.
+Visit this repository for the complete source code of the project.

 Oluyemi is a tech enthusiast with a background in Telecommunication Engineering.
 With a keen interest in solving day-to-day problems encountered by users, he ventured into programming and has since directed his problem solving skills at building software for both web and mobile.
 A full stack software engineer with a passion for sharing knowledge, Oluyemi has published a good number of technical articles and blog posts on several blogs around the world.
 Being tech savvy, his hobbies include trying out new programming languages and frameworks.